ipfs/community/js-project-guidelines.md

 ##### Continuous integration

-Here you can find samples for [Travis](examples/travis.example.yml) and [circle](examples/circle.example.yml).
+You can find samples for [Travis](examples/travis.example.yml) and [circle](examples/circle.example.yml) in the examples folder.

 We also use [coveralls.io](https://coveralls.io/) to automatically publish coverage reports.
-This is done from travis using
+This is done from travis using this:

 ```yml
 script: